 If you don’t get the results you expect, go through the process for another 5 days.
 If after that, you don’t get erect ears, leave them.

-Nature will take its course, whether that’s with standing up ears, droopy ears, or ears that flop back – they are all as adorable as each other!
+Nature will take its course, whether that’s with standing up ears, droopy ears, or ears that fall back – they are all as adorable as each other!

 Will yoghurt, milk, and cheese help the ears stand up?